mondoohq/docs/docs/mql/resources/ipmi-pack/README.md

 description: The IPMI resource pack lets you use MQL to query and assess the security of your IPMI devices.
 ---

-# Mondoo IPMI Resource Pack Reference
+# IPMI MQL Resource Pack Reference

 The IPMI resource pack lets you use MQL to query and assess the security of your IPMI devices.